-Acrobat Pro DC allows you to customize its Accessibility Check tool so that it checks only the parameters that you want it to check.
+Acrobat Pro allows you to customize its Accessibility Check tool so that it checks only the parameters that you want it to check.
 As such, it is the most robust tool that we are aware of.
 But this customization does come with a more complex user experience.
 Acrobat has detailed information about accessibility in its help pages.

 This is a free online tool.
 You upload a PDF, and it generates a report for you.
 If the file generates accessibility errors, it also links to the W3C PDF Techniques for WCAG 2.0 for information about how to fix the problem.
 Note that this tool is limited to file sizes less than 10MB and, based on what we can see on their web site, may not have have been updated recently.
 Further, it does seem to have problems with the upload option from time to time.

 This is a free tool that must be downloaded and installed on a local workstation.
 With this tool, you simply drag and drop the file you want to check and the tool will show you an accessibility report for the file.
 Please see the User Guide for help using it.

 This is a free tool that runs as an add-on to Adobe Standard or Professional (Professional is preferred).
 It does require that you enter your contact information before the software is emailed to you directly.